portfors-lab/sparkle/README.md

 Running
 -------

-To get up and running, first install the requirements:

-    $ pip install -r requirements.txt
+To get up and running, first install the requirements.
+Anaconda distribution of python is recommended, but there is a requirements file in this repo if you want a list of libraries to install (for example in a virtualenv).
+In addition to Anaconda libraries, you will need pyqtgraph, and also pydaqmx if you want to record data.

 Then run the main GUI module: